-Maybe you’re selling your home and have discovered that real estate is a cold and matter-of-fact place.
-To you, the chipped corners and stains here or there are just memories of you and your family.
-Proof that actual humans lived here!
-Turns out, these footprints don’t increase the value of your home and are more likely lowering the value.
+When selling your home you probably quickly realized that the real estate market is cold and matter-of-fact.
+To you, the chipped corners and stains are fond family memories you have loved.
+Turns out, these footprints aren’t great for increasing the value of your home and are more likely lowering how much you can list for.
 Yikes.

 You also might not even be selling your home, but you are definitely (probably) looking for ideas for renovating your home for future appraisal.
 When you’re selling, an appraiser may come by to evaluate how much your home is worth.
 The square footage, quality, condition, and key features influence the value of your home during an appraisal.
 When considering renovations, it’s very smart to research which home improvements increase the value of your home the best.